Lightweight Open Source System Software

 <file>debian-menu.xml</file>

-I mentioned Tint 2 for use with window managers that don't have their own panels.
-Tint 2 also offers support for applications that minimize and appear as tray icons.
-Realizing I could now display tray icons similar to Windows on my POSIX systems, I was left wondering what applications supported this functionality and decided to do a search.
+Since Openbox didn't have its own panel, I was using Tint 2.
+It also offers support for applications that minimize and appear as tray icons.
+Realizing I could display tray icons similar to Windows on my POSIX systems, I was left wondering what applications supported this functionality and decided to do a search.
 One of the first programs I ran across with this capability was volumeicon.
-It's a nice substitute for the speaker icon usually found in the tray on Windows.
+It's a substitute for the speaker icon usually found in the tray on Windows.
 It can let you raise or lower volume or bring up a mixer such as alsamixergui.
+I've recently found an FLTK based volume icon program.
 Stardict on Windows has tray support, so it was no surprise to find that similar functionality works on POSIX systems.
 I also use Sylpheed on Windows and it has tray support.
 I eventually found vmg (Virtual Magnifying Glass) which puts a magnifying glass icon in one's tray and can be called up to magnify areas of a screen.
-I'm still looking for a tray icon to replace the Windows task manager on Linux.
+I'm still looking for a program (with a tray icon) that can provide the same funcitonality as the Windows task manager but do so on Linux.
+With jwm, I no longer need a separate program and I can turn the panel on or off based on a setting in .jwmrc.
+It also has a swallow feature that can turn applications into something that can appear in the tray.
+I'm currently looking into some lighter weight tray options that don't require larger GUI libraries or other compilers (besides C/C++) to build them.

-Window managers such as Fluxbox and Openbox also have built in support for dockable apps.
+Window managers such as Fluxbox and Openbox have built in support for dockable apps.
 It's far easier to find dockable apps than it is to find applications with tray support.
 There's even a dockapps.org web site that collects and catalogs quite a lot of them.
+Of course, you can run dockable apps on any system, they just don't have tray support with any window manager.
+I've even run some dockable apps like wmfishtime in Windows.

 For Windows users, I found some great utilities for anyone who liked Windows XP and can't quite get used to Vista or Windows 7.
 Check out the Windows Classic Shell project at Sourceforge.
 It doesn't attempt to replace your Windows shell.
 It does offer user friendly tools such as a menu alternative and file manager and browser improvements.
 I highly recommend it.